בס״ד

 • The Divine Plan

-In Megilat Esther, Chapter 2 Pasuk 7, we find something interesting and shocking.
+In Megilat Esther, Chapter 2, Pasuk 7, we find something interesting and shocking.

 וַיְהִ֨י אֹמֵ֜ן אֶת־הֲדַסָּ֗ה הִ֤יא אֶסְתֵּר֙ בַּת־דֹּד֔וֹ כִּ֛י אֵ֥ין לָ֖הּ אָ֣ב וָאֵ֑ם וְהַנַּעֲרָ֤ה יְפַת־תֹּ֙אַר֙ וְטוֹבַ֣ת מַרְאֶ֔ה וּבְמ֤וֹת אָבִ֙יהָ֙ וְאִמָּ֔הּ לְקָחָ֧הּ מׇרְדֳּכַ֛י ל֖וֹ לְבַֽת׃ - He was foster father to Hadassah—that is, Esther—his uncle’s daughter, for she had neither father nor mother.
-The maiden was shapely and beautiful; and when her father and mother died, Mordechai adopted her as his own daughter.
+The young girl was beautiful and good-looking; and when her father and mother died, Mordechai adopted her as his own daughter.

-Some commentators translate the לְקָחָ֧הּ מׇרְדֳּכַ֛י ל֖וֹ לְבַֽת - Mordechai adopted her as his daughter, instead, they say that Mordechai took Esther as his wife.
+Some commentators translate the לְקָחָ֧הּ מׇרְדֳּכַ֛י ל֖וֹ לְבַֽת - Mordechai adopted her as his daughter; instead, they say that Mordechai took Esther as his wife.

 Wow!
 How did that happen?
 A married Jewish lady, who never got a get, was never officially divorced, still had a living husband, ends up as the wife of another man, a non-Jew, a Persian monarch, a ruler of the many nations?!
 Why would anyone agree to this?
 Why would Esther agree to this?
 Why would Mordechai allow his wife to go and live with another man?
 What would people say?
-The story tells, that Achashverosh didn't know that she was Jewish, because she hid that fact, but the local Jewish community - they were no fools, they knew her and Mordechai, and they knew that she still was his wife.
-Imagine the daily slander that was floating in the community as if Hashem canceled out the laws of lashon hara - the stories, the dirt, the looks - the daily new insights.
+The story tells that Achashverosh didn't know that she was Jewish because she hid that fact, but the local Jewish community - they were no fools, they knew her and Mordechai, and they knew that she still was his wife.
+Imagine the daily slander floating in the community as if Hashem canceled out the laws of lashon hara - the stories, the dirt, the looks - the daily new insights.

 Chapter 19:36-38 - וַֽתַּהֲרֶ֛יןָ שְׁתֵּ֥י בְנֽוֹת־ל֖וֹט מֵאֲבִיהֶֽן׃ - Thus the two daughters of Lot became pregnant by their father.